Operation Dragon Strike: Battles

 In late December, the civilians, displaced by the fighting, had started to go back to their homes only to find them destroyed.
 The damages caused by Coalition troops to civilian property were estimated to be more than 100 million dollars by two separate bodies within the Afghan government.
 Of that sum, Coalition forces agreed to pay approximately 5 million.

-Iranian Involvement
+Alleged Iranian Involvement

-On 24 December 2010 it was reported that an officer, from the elite Quds force of the Iranian Revolutionary Guards Corps, was captured by U.S. Special Forces on December 18, a NATO spokesman said.
+The US and NATO have accused Iran of attempting to destabilize Afghanistan, while Iran has denied supporting militant groups.
+On 24 December 2010 it was reported that an officer from the elite Quds Force of the Iranian Revolutionary Guards Corps, was captured by U.S. Special Forces on December 18, a NATO spokesman said.
 Described as "a key Taliban weapons facilitator", he was arrested in Nor Muhammaed Koloche, in Kandahar province.
-It is the first reported capture of an Quds Force officer in Afghanistan.
+It was the first reported capture of an al-Quds Force officer in Afghanistan.
 The joint security team specifically targeted the individual for facilitating the movement of weapons between Iran and Kandahar through Nimroz province.
+The ISAF later released a statement that the man captured was not a member of al-Quds, but declined to comment on his nationality.